Telehealth only

 fees & insurance

-I charge $180 for a 55 min therapy session.
+I charge $185 for a 55 min therapy session.
 Longer and shorter sessions are prorated on this same fee ratio, and intake sessions are charged at $250.
-I accept major credit, debit and HSA cards through my Client Portal, and am unable to accept cash, checks or Venmo.
-In general, clients work with me weekly or bimonthly, from half a year to two or more years.
-If you do pay out of pocket for services, you have the right to a Good Faith Estimate as to the costs of services that are reasonably expected to address your mental health care needs.
+I accept major credit, debit and HSA cards through my Client Portal, and am unable to accept cash, checks or other forms of payment.
+Clients generally work with me on a weekly or twice a month basis, from six months to two or more years.

 crisis resources